Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 }
 ```

-* We're going to loop through each hand, updating the thumb's status for each hand.
-* If tracking data isn't available for a hand, we'll go through the `resetThumbContact` process to ensure the state is reset.
-* Now let's extract the joint positions.
+Now let's extract the joint positions.

 #### Obtaining Joint Positions

-* At this point, we have the transformation matrix of each joint, which tells us the position and orientation of the joint relative to the hand anchor.
+At this point, we have the transformation matrix of each joint, which tells us the position and orientation of the joint relative to the hand anchor.

-* A transformation matrix is a 4x4 matrix, of which the last column is the position of the joint.
-* However, positions are 3D vectors, so we only need the first three elements of the final column.
+A transformation matrix is a 4x4 matrix, of which the last column is the position of the joint.
+However, all we need is a 3D vector, so we take the first three elements of the final column.
-* Implementation:

 ```swift
 class ThrusterSystem : System {